samartzidis/magicstick.io/docs/README.md

 2. Download the latest magicstick.io firmware by opening the following link in your browser, but by first replacing the word SERIAL with your actual serial number: ```https://magicstick-app.azurewebsites.net/api/download/SERIAL/magicstick-latest.uf2```
 (E.g. ```https://magicstick-app.azurewebsites.net/api/download/E66138468234AA31/magicstick-latest.uf2```)
 3. Enter magicstick.io into [BOOTSEL mode](#Entering-into-BOOTSEL-Mode).
 4. Once magicstick.io enters BOOTSEL mode, a new **File Explorer** window will open in your desktop, titled: **RPI-RP2**.
-If this window does n't open automatically, you can still open if manually in **File Explorer**:
+If this window does n't open automatically, you can still open it manually in **File Explorer**:

    ![](20230927212729.png)